-He is the author of four additional novels, EVERYONE PAYS, IN BROAD DAYLIGHT, THIS IS LIFE and YOUNG JUNIUS, as well as two collections of short stories, A LONG WAY FROM DISNEY and FISHER CAT & OTHER STORIES.
-A novella in the world of Kurt Vonnegut dealing with the themes of time travel, writing, religion, love, and fatherhood is available in paperback here: AS MUCH PROTEIN AS AN EGG.
+He is the author of four additional novels, as well as two collections of short stories, and a novella in the world of Kurt Vonnegut that deals with the themes of time travel, writing, religion, and fatherhood.

-The Backstory of JACK WAKES UP/Birth of the Podcast Novel
+Backstory of JACK WAKES UP / The Birth of a Podcast Novel

 In 2005, Seth started writing Jack Wakes Up.
 A little over a year and a half later, he was ready to start a podcast.
 In July 2006, the Jack Palms Crime Podcast Series was born.
 As JACK WAKES UP was followed by A LONG WAY FROM DISNEY, JACK PALMS II: THIS IS LIFE, and JACK PALMS 3: CZECHMATE, his podcast audience grew into a sizeable world-wide following, as covered by the San Francisco Chronicle here.

 When Breakneck Books published JACK WAKES UP in March 2008, Seth’s online audience (the Palms Daddies and Palms Mommas) jumped all over Amazon.com and bought enough copies to raise the book to #1 in Crime/Mystery and #45 overall in books.